-We’re nearing the end of the decade.
-And what a decade it has been for marketers.
+The past couple of decades have seen marketing go from offline to almost completely online.
 While traditional marketing methods (TV, billboards, radio, and the likes) still work well to generate brand awareness, they simply aren’t affordable for everyday businesses, startups, and SMEs.

 With the internet becoming increasingly accessible in recent years, enter digital marketing — a substantially more affordable way to market your business using online means such as search engines, email, social media, and so on.
 And at the core of any digital marketing strategy lies content — aptly crowned as “king” by Bill Gates way back in 1996.